 ✅ Potential high returns.
 Once-in-a-lifetime investment returns have been made in crypto.
 There's a possibility this will repeat itself.

 ❌ Very risky.
 In the traditional financial industry, there are strict regulations to protect individual investors.
-For instance, your investments with Curvo are tightly overseen by the Dutch (AFM) and Belgian (FSMA) regulators.
+For instance, your investments through the Curvo app are safe in that NNEK, the Dutch investment firm managing your investments, is tightly overseen by the Dutch finance regulators (AFM).
 A debacle like the downfall of FTX, where millions of customers were defrauded off their deposits, could hardly have happened to a traditional investment company that is regulated in the EU.

 ❌ Unclear long-term value.
 Blockchain technologies underlying crypto are promising.
 They promise decentralisation and the disappearance of national borders for transferring money.
 But so far, this has not yet materialised into widespread adoption.
 So it's hard to know if the current valuations for cryptocurrencies are justified.